-A special thanks to Ms. Lissa M. Benton, '88, who also serves as the Alumni Association Cabinets Publicity Manager for representing the QCCAA.
-She has taken on this role and is doing a spectacular job.
+A special thanks to Lissa M. Benton, '88, who now serves as the Alumni Association Cabinets Treasurer, Jorge D. Fanjul, '04 and Michael S. Kalkin, '62 for their support.

 The members of the QCC Alumni Association Cabinet are elected to a two-year terms each June by the dues-paying members of the Alumni Association.
 They are the leaders of the Association and together they elect, from their members, the Executive Board of the Association to a two-year terms – the President, Vice President, Secretary and the Treasurer.
 Therefore, anyone elected to the Executive Board, whose term is expiring the following year, their term is extended for an additional year to serve as an Officer.

 The goals of the members of the Cabinet are to represent the Alumni at the College; serve the Alumni they represent; bring Alumni back to the College; and use the Association resources to help the College to continue its mission and to connect the Alumni to the students – our future Alumni.